reduxjs/redux-toolkit/docs/usage/usage-guide.md

 #### Normalizing with normalizr

 [normalizr](https://github.com/paularmstrong/normalizr) is a popular existing library for normalizing data.
 You can use it on its own without Redux, but it is very commonly used with Redux.
+The typical usage is to format collections fom an API response and then process them in your reducers.

 ```js
 import { createSlice, createAsyncThunk } from '@reduxjs/toolkit'